canonical/is-charms-github-repos/README.md

-/!\ This repository is archived and has been replaced by https://github.com/canonical/platform-engineering-repos/ /!\
+This repository is **archived** and has been replaced by https://github.com/canonical/platform-engineering-repos/

+Changes to the team **charm template** should directly be done on https://github.com/canonical/platform-engineering-charm-template

 # GitHub repo templator